Trumbaturi/PS-Shuffler/README.md

    Little Cup
    Gym Leader Castle / Poké Cup

-You may choose how the pokemon are sorted after they are randomized.
+You may choose how the Pokémon are sorted after they are randomized.
 For convenience, I recommend having Numerical Sort for Pocket Monsters Stadium and Pokémon Stadium 1 due to them not having any type of sorting feature aside from Pokédex number.
 Pokémon Stadium 2 has the ability to choose between Numerical or Alphabetical, the default is Alphabetical so in the end, do whatever is more convenient for you.

 # Custom Weighted Shuffles
 Using the provided .csv as a base, you can also apply a custom weight to any cup of your choice.